This profile was last updated in 2018

 Description of Services

 With its distinctive green awning, the red brick building easily accommodates the 150-200 men and women who gather for prayer every Friday at 1:00 PM.
 Worshippers and visitors enter the prayer hall through ablution rooms via a central narthex.
 The congregation sits on the carpeted floor facing the holy city of Mecca.
 The men are seated at the front of the hall nearest to the imam and the women sit behind them.
 In both the men’s and women’s sections there are folding chairs set up for the older members of the congregation.
 There is no divider between the male and female sections.
-The prayer begins at 1:00 PM, but worshippers arrive throughout the hour, many coming directly from work.
-People who walk in as the imam is making his sermon do so quietly and silently pray on their own and then are seated.
 At the end of the khutba (sermon) the imam leads the salaat (prayer).